OasisLMF/ReinsuranceTestTool/README.md

 If using another distribution then the comparable packages will need to be identified and installed, or alternatively use a Docker image.

-We recommend using a Python virtual environment for running the excercises.
+We recommend using a Python virtual environment for running the exercises.
 To set up the your virtual environment, run the following commands in the project root directory:

 ```
 virtualenv venv